davidjabon/LS7366/README.md

 # LS7366
-An Arduino library to interface to LS7366 quadrature encoder counter.
+An Arduino library to interface to the LS7366 quadrature encoder counter.